Iron sucrose (Injection)

 Warnings While Using This Medicine:

 - This medicine could lower your blood pressure too much and cause you to feel dizzy or lightheaded.
 Stand or sit up slowly if you are dizzy.
-These symptoms are more likely to occur within 30 minutes of treatment.
-Your caregiver may need to change your dose or infusion rate if this happens.

 Possible Side Effects While Using This Medicine: